 Early Life

-George Economou was born in Athens, Greece, where his father owned a small paper-products company.
-He pursued higher education in the United States, earning degrees from the Massachusetts Institute of Technology (MIT).
-Economou obtained a Master of Science in naval architecture and marine engineering and another Master of Science in shipping and shipbuilding management from MIT.
+George Economou was born in Athens, Greece, in 1953.
+His father owned a small paper-products company.
+Economou pursued higher education at the Massachusetts Institute of Technology (MIT), where he earned a Master of Science in naval architecture and marine engineering, and a second Master of Science in shipping and shipbuilding management.
+He studied at MIT for 3.5 years, completing a 7-year program.

 Rise to Success